-Rangers sign Cantwell from Norwich City
+Rangers sign midfielder Cantwell from Norwich

-Rangers: Todd Cantwell signs from Norwich City
+Rangers: Midfielder Todd Cantwell signs from Norwich City

 Last updated on .From the section Rangers

-Rangers have signed midfielder Todd Cantwell from Norwich City on what the Ibrox club says is "a long-term deal".
+Rangers have signed midfielder Todd Cantwell from Norwich City on what the Ibrox club say is "a long-term deal".

-The 24-year-old came through the academy at Carrow Road but has fallen out of favour with new boss David Wagner, who was appointed this month.
+The 24-year-old, who is Michael Beale's first signing as Rangers manager, came through the Norwich academy but was out of favour with new boss David Wagner.

-Cantwell has played 45 times in the Premier League during his time at Norwich and has had loan spells with Bournemouth and Fortuna Sittard.
+Cantwell made 129 appearances for the Canaries, including 45 games in the Premier League, and has had loan spells with Bournemouth and Fortuna Sittard.

-"I am delighted and I feel very proud," Cantwell told Rangers TV.
+"I am delighted and I feel very proud," he told Rangers TV.

 "This is obviously a massive football club and I am delighted to get started.